southwick-associates/dashboard-sa-template/README.md

 remotes::install_github("southwick-associates/salicprep")
 salicprep::new_state("state-abbreviation") # function to be written

-# go to the new directory and rebuild the project package library
+# go to the new directory and build the project package library
 renv::restore()
 ```

-### Performing Analysis
+### Performing an Analysis

 Source a sequence of R scripts (in process) in order to: